-Ker & Downey President David Marek, an avid photographer, visited Mara Plains Camp in 2013 and asked two professional photographers to share their photography tips for the Ker & Downey clients.
+Ker & Downey President David Marek, an avid photographer, visited Mara Plains Camp and asked two professional photographers to share their photography tips for the Ker & Downey clients.

 Recently I had the opportunity to spend some quality time at Mara Plains Camp; the luxury safari property owned by Great Plains Conservation.
 One of the truly unique things they do for guests during their stay is provide them with a Canon 7D or 50D camera with 100-400 f4 lens and also with a wide angle lens which amounts to about $5,000 of equipment.
 It’s a great concept.
 As Lorna, the former manager of Mara Plains, was instructing some new guests on the camera settings and how to best set it up, I thought back to the many countless times I’ve witnessed people using cameras for the first time in the bush.
 If only clients would receive a few minutes of basic instruction on using their new equipment I’m sure the image results would be vastly improved.